-Select this option for the iApp to create a new Client SSL profile.
+Select this option for the iApp to create a new Client SSL profile iii).
+Which intermediate certificate do you want to use?
+Advanced

 - i).
 Which SSL certificate do you want to use?

 Select the SSL certificate you imported for this implementation. - ii).
 Which SSL private key do you want to use?
 Select the associated SSL private key.